 Where will I work?

-You could work in various locations like schools, GP surgeries, hospitals or advice centres.
-You may also counsel people over the phone or on the internet.
+You could work in various locations such as community centres, GP surgeries, hospitals, schools or advice centres.
+You may also counsel people over the phone or by video call.

 Entry requirements and training

-You are likely to need a recognised counselling qualification.
-There are different types and levels of course available including at diploma, degree and postgraduate level.
+There are many different types and levels of counselling training available including at diploma, degree and postgraduate level.
 Some are available on a part-time basis, others full-time.
-Many can lead to registration on a voluntary basis, with a number of organisations.
+Many, but not all, lead to registration.
+Visit the Professional Standards Authority website for information about accredited counselling registers.

 For some counselling roles, employers may also ask for a clinical/professional qualification, such as being a registered nurse, occupational therapist or social worker.
 Or you may need a scientific background for some roles in genomic counselling, for instance.